juntossomosmais/django-stomp/README.md

 ***STOMP_DEFAULT_EXCLUSIVE_QUEUE***

-  Optional parameter that defines if the default value of `exclusive` queue parameter will be True or False in RabbitMQ.
-The default is `False`.
+  Optional parameter that defines if the default value of `exclusive` queue parameter will be True or False when creating a queue in RabbitMQ.
+The default value is `False`.

 ## Tests